 Where you can get a vaccine – This page provides general information about where you and your whānau can get your vaccination.
 For more specific information, refer to your local district health board (DHB).

 How to book a vaccine appointment – Find out how you can book an appointment to receive the vaccine.
-Note: At this stage there is information only for groups 1 and 2.
+At this stage there is only information for groups 1, 2 and 3.
+Vaccinations for Group 4 will start from 28 July.

 Finding trustworthy information about vaccines – How to know if what you are reading is reliable and where to find the facts.